-At December 31, 2013, the Company had three stock-based compensation plans where the Company's common stock has been made available for equity-based incentive grants as part of the Company's compensation programs (the "Incentive Plans") as follows:
+At December 31, 2014, the Company had three stock-based compensation plans where the Company's common stock has been made available for equity-based incentive grants as part of the Company's compensation programs (the "Incentive Plans") as follows:

-2001 Stock Incentive Plan.
+2001 Stock Incentive Plan .
 In October 2001, the Company's Board of Directors adopted the Pro-Pharmaceuticals, Inc. 2001 Stock Incentive Plan (the "Incentive Plan"), which permits awards of incentive and nonqualified stock options and other forms of incentive compensation to employees and non-employees such as directors and consultants.
 Originally, there were 833,334 shares of common stock for issuance upon exercise of grants made under the Incentive Plan.
 Options granted under the Incentive Plan vest either immediately or over a period of up to three years, and expire 3 years to 10 years from the grant date.
-At December 31, 2013, there were no shares were available for future grant under the Incentive Plan as the terms of the Incentive Plan did not allow for grants to be made after 10 years; however, there were 194,167 options outstanding under the Incentive Plan.
+At December 31, 2014, there were no shares were available for future grant under the Incentive Plan as the terms of the Incentive Plan did not allow for grants to be made after 10 years; however, there were 166,167 options outstanding under the Incentive Plan.

-2003 Non-Employee Director Stock Option Plan.
+2003 Non-Employee Director Stock Option Plan .
 In 2003, the stockholders approved the Pro-Pharmaceuticals, Inc. 2003 Non-Employee Director Stock Option Plan (the "Director Plan"), which permits awards of stock options to non-employee directors.
 The stockholders originally reserved 166,667 shares of common stock for issuance upon exercise of grants made under the Director Plan.
-At December 31, 2013, there were no shares were available for future grant under the Director Plan as the terms of the Director Plan did not allow for grants to be made after 10 years; however, there were 5,168 options outstanding under the Director Plan.
+At December 31, 2014, there were no shares were available for future grant under the Director Plan as the terms of the Director Plan did not allow for grants to be made after 10 years, and there were no options outstanding under the Director Plan.

-2009 Incentive Compensation Plan.
-In February 2009, the Company adopted the 2009 Incentive Compensation Plan (the "2009 Plan") which provides for the issuance of up to 3,333,334 shares of the Company's common stock in the form of options, stock appreciation rights, restricted stock and other stock-based awards to employees, officers, directors, consultants and other eligible persons.
-At December 31, 2013, 709,638 shares were available for future grant under the 2009 Plan.
+2009 Incentive Compensation Plan .
+In February 2009, the Company adopted the 2009 Incentive Compensation Plan (the "2009 Plan") which originally provided for the issuance of up to 3,333,334, which was subsequently increased to 4,733,334 in May 2014, shares of the Company's common stock in the form of options, stock appreciation rights, restricted stock and other stock-based awards to employees, officers, directors, consultants and other eligible persons.
+At December 31, 2014, 1,851,114 shares were available for future grant under the 2009 Plan.

 In addition, the Company has awarded 1,477,379 non-plan stock option grants to employees and non-employees.
 These non-plan grants have vesting periods and expiration dates similar to those options granted under the Incentive Plans.
-At December 31, 2012, 1,416,669 non-plan grants were outstanding.
+At December 31, 2014, 1,416,669 non-plan grants were outstanding.